Eiwhaz/eiwhaz.github.io/_posts/2020-04-05-understand-copy-elision.md

 ## Why not make use of move semantics?

-As stated in the previous section and as its name implies, copy elision allows to remove copy operations... but not just that.
+As stated in the previous section and as its name implies, copy elision allows removing copy operations... but not just that.
 If you read carefully the previous example, you can see that _no move has been made_.
 Copy elision allows to bypass both copy _and_ move operations.

 To explain what introducing move semantics would do, let's take a quick look at C++ value categories.

 ### Value categories

 There are two main categories in C++, which you've probably seen earlier: lvalues and rvalues.
-The following explanation, although not perfectly accurate, hopefully will help making the distinction clear:
+The following explanation, although not perfectly accurate, hopefully will help to make the distinction clear:

 - lvalues are variables which are not xvalues (see below).
 They were given their name from the fact that they were technically values on the left side of the equal sign on an assignation (_left_ values).
 - rvalues, contrary to lvalues, have their name originating from the fact that they were on the right side of the equal sign on an assignation (_right_ values). rvalues are separated in two sub-categories: